LeeCampbell/IntroToRx/content/01_WhyRx.md

 ## Rx in action

 You can get up and running with a simple Rx example very quickly.
-If you have the .NET SDK installed.
-Run the following at a command line:
+If you have the .NET SDK installed, you can run the following at a command line:

 ```ps1
 mkdir TryRx